 Postdoctoral Psychology Fellowship

 Learning occurs in a supportive, collegial, multidisciplinary, multicultural environment that provides a balance of service delivery with supervision and autonomy.
-Postdocs receive weekly individual and group supervision by experienced licensed psychologists and other multidisciplinary senior staff, including psychologists, social workers, counselors, psychiatric nurses, psychiatrists, and other specialized health care professionals.
+Postdocs receive weekly individual and group supervision by experienced multidisciplinary senior staff, including psychologists, social workers, counselors, psychiatric nurses, psychiatrists, and other specialized health care professionals.
 UHS is committed to diversity and to providing an environment that supports individual and cultural similarities and differences.

-Postdocs also spend up to six hours per week (300 total hours) in a specialty area, which often includes service delivery.
-This is a unique dimension of our training program, such that postdocs develop particular experience in a content area (behavioral health/wellness, group counseling and program development, campus-based services, assessment, and supervision and training).
+Postdocs also spend up to six hours per week (300 total hours) in an emphasis area, which often includes service delivery.
+This is a unique dimension of our training program, such that postdocs develop particular experience in a content area (behavioral health, group counseling and program development, campus-based services, assessment, and supervision and training).